Going for gold? Where Africa might win world medals

 Ethiopia's Lamecha Girma had to settle for silver in both of those races won by El Bakkali but showed his class in June when the 22-year-old smashed the world record in Paris as he ran 7:52.11, taking nearly two seconds off the previous mark set 19 years earlier.

-Kenya's Simon Koech, 20, is also a promising rising star of the 3000m steeplechase event.
+Kenya's Simon Koech, 20, is also a promising rising star of the 3,000m steeplechase.
 He has the third fastest time in the world this year behind Girma and El Bakkali.

 In the men's 10,000m, Uganda's Joshua Cheptegei is bidding for a third straight world title.